Introduction to The Giver

 - Conflict: The novel shows the internal conflict as well as external conflict.
 The external conflict is going on between Jonas and the Community, while the internal or mental conflict is going on in the mind of Jonas due to his obligations to his position and his moral awakening.

-- Characters: The novel, The Giver, shows dynamic as well as static characters.
+- Characters: The novel shows dynamic as well as static characters.
 Jonas, the young boy, is a dynamic character as he witnesses a considerable transformation in his behavior and actions.
 However, all other characters are static characters such as his father, mother, Larissa, Lily, and Gabriel.

 - Climax: The climax in the novel occurs when Jonas sees that his father has killed the boys which means he has released them from the Community.